JoeMille/milestone-4/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Installation

 ## Usage
 As a prospective user of the Cosmic-Commerce application, I would like a seamless and interactive aesthetic that embodies the styles of generally enjoyable science fiction, whether it be browsing a catalog of futuristic legendary vehicles, others rendered from development description, armor and off planet gear, or simply viewing the constantly evolving particles JSON background and page turn animations.
 As a user I expect fast loading times, consistent feature design and the ability to explore products further, create an account and make mock purchases of said products within the catalog.
 Once my journey as a user is complete I would like to logout securely and feel confident my database data and user info is securely stored using the best principle available within the project confines.

-## Bugs
-module import errors whilst creating reviews app, removed conflicting application names and path, rewrote reviews definition and tested by running isolated offline test.

-reviews not being stored successfully due to naming and models set up preventing them from renderign to DB

-featured products added to add further specification to site, required secondary styling rather than inheriting as child

-admin database not receiving review "comments", renamed and reset

 ## Project features